CounterpartyXCP/Documentation/docs/advanced/api-v2/v1-to-v2.md

 - All requests use the `GET` method and so may be made easily from any browser.
 - The new API has fewer filters, but is optimized for the new log-structure database architecture.

+The v2 API also has HTTP Basic Authentication disabled by default.

-Here is an equivalence table to help you easily migrate to the new version:
+The following is a table of equivalent endpoints to help you easily migrate to the new version:

 ## Table of Equivalences between API v1 and v2